Fabian95qw/STARFACE-MSGraph-lib/README.md

-For this change to the tab "API permissions" inside of the STARFACE_App There you can add all kind of permissions, depending on what you want to access from the STARFACE **Important!
+For this change to the tab "API permissions" inside of the STARFACE_App There you can add all kind of permissions, depending on what you want to access from the STARFACE

+**Important!
 You can only use Application Permissions**

 I recommend the following permissions:
 - Contacts.Read (Allows to Read contacts in all mailboxes)
-- Users.Read.All (Allows to Read all user's fill profiles)
+- Users.Read.All (Allows to Read all user's full profiles)

 Once the permissions are added, admin-consent has to be given by an administrator
 <placeholder Admin-Consent_PNG>

 Now with the Permissions set we can actually use the Moduleblocks
 <placeholder CreateO365Provider _PNG>